slxshx/me/README.md

 ## Hi there 👋
 - My name is Leon, I'm 23 from germany
-- I always had a passion for IT and especially programming
+- I've always had a passion for IT and especially programming
 - I started my education to become a software dev this year

 ## I'm currently learning 📚: